th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/rhasspy.md

 # Intent Recognition
-The voice command is transcribed from Text-To-Speech system and after that the intent needs to be recognized and as result, the rhasspy will produce a JSON event.
+The voice command is transcribed from Text-To-Speech system and after that the intent needs to be recognized and as result, the Rhasspy will produce a JSON event.
 The are different intent recognition systems:
 - Fsticuffs (if you plan  to recognize the voice from your training set, this will be the best)
 - Fuzzywuzzy
-- Snips NLU (NLU -> Natural Language Understanding)
+- Snips-NLU (NLU -> Natural Language Understanding)
 - RasaNLU
 - Mycroft Adapt (Not supported yet in 2.5),
 - Flair (also not supported in 2.5)